 The known benefit of LTL consolidation is simple pricing.
 Generally, truckload pricing is easier than LTL, so consolidating reduces the burden of determining shipment prices.
-Also, for shippers who ship higher class freight, it can be extremely cost-efficient to consolidate, since the strategy can save from 10 to 50 percent in freight costs.
+Also, for shippers who ship higher-class freight, consolidating it can be highly cost-efficient since the strategy can save from 10 to 50 percent in freight costs.
 Because of fewer stops, it can also be slightly cheaper than standard LTL.

 Faster transit, improved visibility

 Due to fewer stops and a more consistent route, consolidated LTL arrives faster than regular LTL shipments.
 The consolidated freight strategy also gives you better visibility into the transportation process since there’s a large volume of goods to monitor.
-Fewer touchpoints not only mean faster delivery times but also increased shipments safety because there is less freight handling.
+Fewer touchpoints mean faster delivery times and increased shipment safety because there is less freight handling.

 More and more companies demonstrate their awareness of the global environmental issue.
-LTL freight consolidation is a good way to reduce carbon footprint and eliminate road congestion.
-Instead of many separate trucks going in the same destination, your freight is consolidating into one.
-It means better speed, less fuel consumed, and less damage to the planet.
+LTL freight consolidation is an excellent way to reduce carbon footprint and eliminate road congestion.
+Instead of many separate trucks going to the same destination, your freight consolidates into one.
+It means better speed, less fuel consumed, and less environmental damage.
 Generally, LTL consolidation can be a working solution for shippers.
-It’s not better than standard LTL, but in particular cases like high-class LTL and long-distance shipments, shippers can save costs and time with consolidation.
+It’s not better than standard LTL, but shippers can save costs and time with consolidation in cases like high-class LTL and long-distance shipments.